Program FAQs

 Answer

 Most courses are offered Monday through Thursday and at 3:30 pm and 6:30 pm.
 Advanced clinical courses are rotated in morning/afternoon/evening to accommodate practicum and internships.
-A 5-week Saturday class is currently scheduled spring, and in the summer, a course is offered as a 1-week class in the summer.
 If there are multiple sections in a semester, the department attempts to schedule them on alternate times.

 Where are classes and the program located?